Halfwalker/ZFS-root/README.md

 ```
 # Where to dump the resuling files
+# NOTE: If running under docker this location must be bind-mounted in the docker run cmd below
+#       The location is relative to the container environment
 output_prefix       = "/home/myuser/qemu/"

 # false -> we can see the VM console gui